BTS Skytrain: BTS Network

-At its opening, the BTS had 23 stations on its two lines: 17 on the BTS Sukhumvit Line and 7 on the Silom Line, with both lines interchanging at Siam.
-Since then, 30 additional stations have opened on the Sukhumvit Line and 6 on the Silom Line, with the latest new 3 stations at Gold Line.
+At its opening, the BTS had 23 stations on its two lines: 17 on the Sukhumvit Line and 7 on the Silom Line, with both lines interchanging at Siam.
+Since then, 30 additional stations have opened on the Sukhumvit Line and 6 on the Silom Line, with the latest new three stations at Gold Line.

-BTS Route extensions
+BTS route extensions

 In 2002, the cabinet of then Prime Minister Thaksin Shinawatra amended laws in order to allow private firms to finance the cost of operating the train system, while the government would undertake civil engineering works to build new extensions.